Pay parking now in effect in downtown Penticton - BC Local News

 Pay parking has officially come to downtown Penticton.

-Now in effect on downtown streets, drivers must pay for parking Monday to Saturday from 9 a.m. to 6 p.m.
+Pay parking is now in effect on downtown streets Monday to Saturday from 9 a.m. to 6 p.m.
 Rates are $2 per hour.

 A parking ticket issued by the City of Penticton cost $25 if paid within two weeks, but goes up to a $45 charge if not paid within that two week grace-period.